 Many feel it necessary to criticize the Bible more harshly since it does offend consciences.
 Many conjecture, speculate, and then accuse the authors of the NT of being frauds impersonating the apostles and prophets.
 Why approach any writing accusing them of fraud based on speculation and without allegation of a witness?
 This is prejudice.

-Prejudice disqualifies skeptics from examining fairly and impartially.
+Prejudice disqualifies a person from examining fairly and impartially.
 Prejudice keeps one from judging simply upon the merits of evidence.
 For the authors of the New Testament to be frauds, then the originators must have conspired together to lie, which this is a complete contradiction to the morals of the faith that they would have supposedly made up.
 This again leaves the opponent of the New Testament without grounds to criticize the NT.
 The opponent replies with slander, reviling, and defamation of the New Testament authors, and this undermines their credibility.
+Such men make themselves enemies of New Testament Christianity when they forgo any witnesses.

 Respect for the Bible

-Such men make themselves enemies of New Testament Christianity when they forgo any witnesses.
-Early Christians universally received the New Testament writings.
+Early Christians universally accepted the authorship of the New Testament writings.
 Not even the early opponents and apostates questioned the New Testament collection or authors.
-Such opponents and allies as Celsus, Trypho, Lucian, Porphyry, Hierocles, Julian and Peregrinus do not contradict the names of the authors of the New Testament.
+Such opponents as Celsus, Trypho, Lucian, Porphyry, Hierocles, Julian and Peregrinus do not contradict the names of the authors of the New Testament.

 All the writers of the New Testament were and continue to be subject to historians, archaeologists, geographers, philosophers, and statesmen of the authors’ time until now.
 However, in all of antiquity, there is not a hint of contradictory testimony against the named writers of the Bible from any pagan, Jew, or apostate.
 These opponents could have and yet did not contradict the miracles that Jesus did or His resurrection.
 Today’s skeptics appeal to Celsus, although Celsus confessed that Jesus did miracles.
 Opponents and the defenders of the Bible would be well served by reading the words of the earliest opponents, so that no one makes these early opponents advocates against them.